-- a.
-Give priority to safe pedestrian and cycle movements, and create safe and secure layouts which minimise conflict between traffic and cyclists or pedestrians, whilst minimising street clutter; - b.
-Demonstrate easy access to high quality public transport facilities, which might also alleviate some of the vehicle journeys around the development; - c.
-Consider the needs of elderly people and people with disabilities and limited mobility by all modes of transport; - d.
+a.
+Give priority to safe pedestrian and cycle movements, and create safe and secure layouts which minimise conflict between traffic and cyclists or pedestrians, whilst minimising street clutter;

+b.
+Demonstrate easy access to high quality public transport facilities, which might also alleviate some of the vehicle journeys around the development;

+c.
+Consider the needs of elderly people and people with disabilities and limited mobility by all modes of transport;

+d.
 Demonstrate easy access to open spaces.

-POLICY AREA: ECONOMY
+13.POLICY AREA: ECONOMY

-17.1 This area of policy is divided into three sectors:
+This area of policy is divided into three sectors:

-Employment

-Tourism

-Retail and Small Business.
+Employment Tourism Retail and Small Business.

-Policy 8: Employment
+Policy 9: Employment

-17.2 There are a number of local businesses which provide employment both for those who live in the Parish and those who live in surrounding areas.
-There are small businesses such as engineering suppliers, motor
+13.1 There are a number of local businesses which provide employment both for those who live in the Parish and those who live in surrounding areas.
+There are small businesses such as engineering suppliers, motor and boat supplies and repairs, plumbers' merchants who are mostly based on the St Austell Bay Business Park.

-- and boat supplies and repairs, plumbers' merchants who are mostly based on the St Austell Bay Business Park. - 17.3 Then there are two garden centres and an aquatics centre and restaurants in the Beach Road commercial units which serve local residents as well as the tourist industry. - 17.4 The tourism sector includes two hotels in Carlyon Bay and one in Tregrehan, a caravan and camping park in Carlyon Bay, Football Golf in Tregrehan and Pinetum Gardens. - 17.5 The results of a survey for the NDP showed more than 90% of respondents were in favour of the retention or expansion of light industrial units.
+13.2 Then there are two garden centres and an aquatics centre and restaurants in the Beach Road commercial units which serve local residents as well as the tourist industry.

+13.3 The tourism sector includes two hotels in Carlyon Bay and one in Tregrehan, a caravan and camping park in Carlyon Bay, Football Golf in Tregrehan and Pinetum Gardens.

+13.4 The results of a survey for the NDP showed more than 90% of respondents were in favour of the retention or expansion of light industrial units.
 142 of the 218 respondents to the survey supported more office accommodation.
 (Appendix 12 Questionnaire Response Analyses) (Also see Appendix 36: Summary of Evidence Section 5 Economy)

-- 17.6 Carlyon Parish has a variety of employment spaces and we would like to see any new development contribute to this without harming the character of the area.
-We believe thriving local businesses within the Parish are important and should be encouraged. - 17.7 Existing industrial sites should be encouraged to develop further light industry and retail units and this plan actively seeks to discourage the land being used for other purposes. - 17.8 As identified in the Cornwall Site Allocations DPD for St Austell, there is further opportunity for light industrial development at Par Moor (STA-E3) on the St Austell Strategy Map.
-(Appendix 31 St Austell Strategy Map.) - 17.9 Para 9.29 of the St Austell DPD earmarks it for office space. - 17.10 We would support rural businesses generally to meet the needs of the Parish.
+13.5 Carlyon Parish has a variety of employment spaces and we would like to see any new development contribute to this without harming the character of the area.
+We believe thriving local businesses within the Parish are important and should be encouraged.

+13.6 Existing industrial sites should be encouraged to develop further light industry and retail units and this plan actively seeks to discourage the land being used for other purposes.

+13.7 As identified in the Cornwall Site Allocations DPD for St Austell, there is further opportunity for light industrial development at Par Moor (STA-E3) on the St Austell Strategy Map.
+(Appendix 31 St Austell Strategy Map)

+13.8 Para 9.29 of the St Austell DPD earmarks it for office space.

-CARLYON NDP POLICY 8: Employment
+CARLYON NDP POLICY 9: Employment

-EE1 Improvements to existing employment space
+(a) Improvements to existing employment space